Updated on March 3rd, 2025 by Felix Martinez

 Valuation & Expected Returns

-Genuine Parts’ total annual returns would consist of the following:
+Adding it all up, Genuine Parts’ total annual returns could consist of the following:

-In total, Genuine Parts is expected to offer a total annual return of 6.5% over the next five years.
-This is a mediocre rate of return in our opinion despite the company’s impressive dividend growth streak.
-Shares earn a hold rating as a result of potential returns.
+Genuine Parts is expected to generate total annual returns of 11.6% over the next five years.
+This is a strong rate of return, making the stock a buy.

 Final Thoughts